TomCarroll09/programming_notes/lua/notes.md

 phone.torch()
 phone.turnOn()
 ```
 This is an example of OOP in lua.
-A class is a function returning a table.
-An Object is  value in the table.
+An onject is a function returning a table.
+An Attribute is  value in the table.